 “How much do I need to retire?” is a question that comes up over and over again.
 So once and for all, let me suggest a simple, very logical and conservative method.
 I hope you can utilize my method to estimate how much you need to retire.
 Having specific retirement goals is a key to achieving success and a happy retirement.

 Estimate How Much You Need To Retire With 3 Basic Formulas

 There are three basic formulas you can utilize to calculate how much you need to retire comfortably and never have to work agai.
 Here they are folks!

 Average Annual Gross Income of Your Lifetime / Risk-Free Rate of Return = Retirement Goal

 In other words, let’s say you make $100,000 a year on average in your 40-year career.
-All you need to do is find out the risk-free rate of return (look up the latest 5 or 7 yr CD and 10-year yield and average the two), and divide $100,000 by that figure.
-Since the 10-year yield and 5-7yr CD is roughly around 2.5% divide $100,000 by 0.025 to get $4,000,000, which is the amount you need to retire on.
+All you need to do is find out the risk-free rate of return (look up the latest 5 or 7-year CD and 10-year yield and average the two), and divide $100,000 by that figure.

 Retirement Goal X Risk-Free Rate = Average Annual Gross Income